SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 <a id="Project_description"></a>
 ## 1 Project description

-Within this project, it is necessary to develop a data storage for a food delivery aggregator.
+Within this project, I have to develop DWH for a food delivery aggregator.
-The company does not have its own resources, so to solve the task, it is necessary to use a cloud service.
-In this case, **Yandex.Cloud** was chosen.
+The company doesn't have its own resources, so to solve the task, I have to use a cloud service.
+In this case I choose **Yandex.Cloud**.

-With it's help were deployed:
+With it's help I deploy:
 - **PostgreSQL**
 - **Redis**
 - **Kafka**
 - **Container Registry** for docker images

-DWH should contain 3 layers:
+DWH contains 3 layers:

 - **STG** — raw data as is.
 - **CDM** — two datamarts.
 First one — order counter for dishes; Second one — order counter by product categories.